 Georgia Department of Natural Resources (Retired)

 Ramon Tomé is a retired environmental technologist from the Georgia Department of Natural Resources, Environmental Protection Division.
 For the past 20 years he was involved with the capturing and cataloging of toxic compounds that are the precursors to the formation of ground ozone in Atlanta and its surrounding counties.
 Tomé holds a Bachelor of Science in Geology from the University of Wyoming.
-He also attended the University of Denver for a degree in Environmental Policy, primarily dealing with water issues.
+He also attended the University of Denver for a degree in environmental policy, primarily dealing with water issues.
 In addition to serving on the board of the Community Foundation, Tomé is member of the board of directors for the Museum of Contemporary Art-Georgia, the Latin American Association and Georgia Arts at Georgia Tech.
 Tomé is married to Carol Tomé, the chief financial officer of The Home Depot.
 He is a native of Honduras and speaks fluent Spanish.

 Legal Counsel, Alston & Bird